EventStore/EventStore/docs/server/operations/backup.md

 - For additional safety, you can also back up at least a quorum of nodes.

 - Do not attempt to back up a node using file copy at the same time a scavenge operation is running.
+Your backup script should [stop any ongoing scavenge](#stopping-an-ongoing-scavenge-before-taking-a-backup) on a node before taking a backup.

 - [Read-only replica](../configuration/cluster.md#read-only-replica) nodes may be used as a backup source.